CasianBlanaru/Storybook/Documentation/AutomaticTemplateDiscovery.md

 A combination might be best:

 1.  **Develop a TYPO3 Service/Utility** responsible for scanning and listing templates.
 This core logic can be reused. *(Partially addressed by the logic within the current CLI command, but could be further modularized).*
-2.  **Implement a CLI Command** (`storybook:generate-template-manifest`) that uses this service to generate a `template-manifest.json` within the `my_fluid_storybook` extension's `Resources/Public/Storybook/` directory.
+2.  **Implement a CLI Command** (`storybook:generate-template-manifest`) that uses this service to generate a `template-manifest.json` within the `fluid_storybook` extension's `Resources/Public/Storybook/` directory.
 This is the primary recommended way for production/CI. *(A basic version of this CLI command has been implemented.
 It can scan specified extensions or all active non-system extensions.)*
 3.  **Optionally, provide an API Endpoint** (`/api/fluid/list-templates`) that uses the same service, primarily for dynamic discovery during local development if explicitly enabled.
 This endpoint should have clear security warnings and possibly be disabled by default. *(Not yet implemented).*
 4. Storybook then primarily relies on the `template-manifest.json`. *(Basic consumption of the manifest is implemented in `preview.js` for global availability, by the "Manifest Driven Story", and by the experimental "Fluid Templates" panel).*